 - Simple disposable masks that cover the nose and the mouth.
 They are cheap but not efficient for welding because they don’t offer a tight fit.

-- Powered welding respirators (PAPR) are heavy-duty respirators.
-They are battery-powered, use heavy-duty filters and combine with an appropriate welding helmet.
-Powered respirators offer superior protection and comfort for professional welding work.
+- Powered respirators (PAPR) are heavy-duty respirators.
+They are battery-powered, use heavy-duty filters and combine with an appropriate helmet.
+Powered respirators offer superior protection and comfort for professional work.

 Respirators clean the polluted air using filters that trap particulates (fumes) or cartridges with a sorbent that adsorb gases and vapors.

-Always select the right filter or cartridge for the fumes or gases that each process and metal release into the air.
+Always select the right filter or cartridge for the fumes or gases that each process and metal releases into the air.

-Next, we’ll see the different clothing and material types for welding.
+Next, we’ll see the different clothing and material types.